Eligibility for Developmental Disabilities (DD)

 Current or previous psychiatric diagnoses prior to age 22, which affected your ability to carry out activities of daily living skills; and

-A decision is usually made within 30 days of DD receiving your application and supporting documents.
-You will receive a Notice of Decision.
-This will state that you are either eligible or not eligible for DD services.
+When an application and supporting documents are received, a decision is usually made within 30 days.
+You will receive a Notice of Decision that you are either eligible or not eligible for DD services.

 Being determined eligible does not mean you will immediately receive services.
 DD services are not an entitlement.
 There is limited funding available.
 Funding is allocated by the Nebraska State Legislature.